hahn-th/homematicip-rest-api/docs/source/gettingstarted.rst

 - `python hmip_cli.py --list-events` to listen to events and changes in your homematicIP system
 - `python hmip_cli.py -d <id> --set-lock-state LOCKED --pin 1234` to lock a door with HmIP-DLD
 - `python hmip_cli.py --dump-configuration --anonymize` to dump the current config and anonymize it.

-You can print infos off a device including the channels or group using --print-infos argument in combinuation with -d (device) or -g (group).